outpaddling/Coding-Standards/README.md

-1. Any function that might be useful to another program should be placed in a library such as [libxtend](https://github.com/outpaddling/libxtend) or [biolibc](https://github.com/outpaddling/biolibc), rather than the application.
-For a typical C project, about 2/3 to 3/4 of all the code I write ends up in libraries.
+1. Any function that might be useful to another program should be placed in a library such as [libxtend](https://github.com/outpaddling/libxtend) or [biolibc](https://github.com/outpaddling/biolibc), rather than reside in an application.
+For a typical C project, about 2/3 to 3/4 of all the code I develop ends up in libraries.

     We can employ top-down programming so that the needs of applications drive the API design, while at the same time targeting most code for a library.
-    To achieve this, develop each new function as part of the application it will serve first, but design it to be part of a library to which it will be moved after it is fully tested.
+    To achieve this, first develop each new function as part of the application it will serve, but design it to be part of a library to which it will be moved after it is fully tested.

     For example, the libxtend strupper() function was developed as part of fastq-trim, which must use case-insensitive comparison.
 It also uses a